agarrharr/Starbucks-Reload/readme.txt

 == Description ==

-With this plugin you can add a widget to your site With a customizable Title and description.
+With this plugin you can add a widget to your site.
 As a way to thank you, your visitors can load between $10-100 on your Starbucks card.
 They can pay with either Paypal or with a debit/credit card.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `starbucks.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Put the widget in a sidebar
 4. Enter your Starbucks card number and save
-5. You can also customize the title and the messge underneath the title
+5. You can also customize the title and the message underneath the title

 == Frequently Asked Questions ==